StefPres/Object-Tracking-Camera/README.md

 the objects.
 But under less-than-optimal conditions (uneven, excessively bright, or low lighting), the camera would sometimes not detect the object, even when the object in question was only a foot in front of it.
-Color based object tracking works best in a controlled environment simply due to the number of things that can affect the color that the camera “sees”.
-A situation where this would work well is in a factory.
-In a factory, you can control lighting, the size of the objects you are trying to monitor, and the placement of the camera.
-A camera could be placed above a conveyor belt to monitor the size and/or color of different objects passing under it, and count/sort the objects.
-Given enough computing power, color-based object tracking could work in even the most uncontrolled environments with the computers being able to clean up any clutter that shows up, but since a lot of applications limit the size, and by extension the power, of a computer, color-based object tracking is not practical for applications in uncontrolled environments such as outdoors or in a cluttered environment.